- Should you be scheduling your tweets and social media updates?

 Using Buffer, you keep adding tweets to your stack and it will keep sending it out at the scheduled time.
 You can define time-slot for Tweets, and tweets will be sent in particular time slot from your buffer.

 Especially when you are going through your feed reader, you tend to tweet all the interesting post, at least that’s what I do.
-With the tool like Buffer, you don’t need to worry about tweeting too much and you can tweet everything you want after a certain time gap.
+With a tool like Buffer, you don’t need to worry about tweeting too much and you can tweet everything you want after a certain time gap.
 This will help your social media profile to be seen on a regular basis which is an important aspect of social media marketing.

 How to add Tweets to your Buffer?